ga4gh-discovery/data-connect/README.md

 ## Out of scope
 * `developing data models` The Search framework **does not** define data models.
 It defers that effort to others in the GA4GH or outside implementers.
 * `application development` The Search framework **does not** prescribe a specific application.
 It is intentionally general-purpose.
 It defers to other efforts in the Discovery Work Stream, GA4GH, and beyond to build domain-specific applications.

-## How to view

-Search API is specified in OpenAPI in [search-api.yaml](./spec/search-api.yaml), which [you can view using Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-discovery-search/develop/spec/search-api.yaml).

 ## How to test